dhdorr/CS566-Adv-Graphics/assignment_3/README.txt

 Problems:
 1) i don't know if it is just my environment or something wrong with my code, but  I get a malloc tcache error and the executable fails to run about 50% of the time. usually I can just keep trying to run it and it will eventually work....
 So if you get that error, just know that the code works sometimes.

-2) did not implement a particle chain or cloth simulation.
+2) cloth simulation.
 Could not figure out how to do it.

 3) I tried implementing a new spring / particle class but could not get that code to work with the starter code

+4) I believe I implemented the particle chain in a way that should work but i keep getting an error from glut free(): invalid next size (fast)
+    Aborted

+    I have not been able to figure out why this wont work, even with extensive debugging.

 suggestions: